cpavloud/LabEx_CORAIL/scripts/README.md

 d) retrieve classification,

-e) calculate statistics, i.e. number of fish species per provicnce,
+e) calculate statistics, i.e. number of fish species per province,

 f) check if they are characterized in FishBase as "Reef-associated", "Demersal" or "Pelagic".